rohitgeddam/FindMyRoomie/README.md

 Check this website to write about high level design in README.md: https://ipwithease.com/what-is-a-high-level-design-hld/

 The components of the application include:

 1. SignUp - Allows new users to register to our roommate finding portal.
 2. LogIn - Allows existing users to continue their roommate search.
 3. Homepage - A page that has a happy Mr. and Mrs. Wolf enjoying each others company in the background, just like you and your roommates would be.
 4. My Profile - Allows you to express a little about who you are, and what you want from your roommate.
 5. Find people - Lists the people who are looking for roommates just like you.
 The "Wolf Filter" lets you to filter candidates based on your preferences.
 6. My room - Lists your roommates (feature not available yet), and also provides suggestions based on your preferences.

+The above features are explained in greater detail below.

 #### (Write about problem statement and aim.
 Provide a clear, high-level overview of the software.
 Describe the type of user who should use your software. make note that the software is available for free).